 Deck Size and Load Requirements

 The size and intended use of your deck also determine which foundation will be the most appropriate.
-Larger decks or those that will support heavy loads, such as hot tubs, may require stronger foundations while the opposite is true if you’ve looked at different composite decking ideas and have decided to go for a smaller deck that won’t bear too much weight.
+Larger decks or those that will support heavy loads, such as hot tubs, may require stronger foundations, while the opposite is true if you’ve looked at different composite decking ideas and have decided to go for a smaller deck that won’t bear too much weight.

 Keep these factors in mind as you plan the construction of your deck to ensure the foundation can handle the expected weight.